-Service Discovery
+Service Discovery submenu

-Configures how TOPCAT searches for available TAP services.
-There are currently two options, GloTS, which uses the Global TAP Schema service list maintained by GAVO, and Reg Prototype which uses a proposed convention based on the IVOA Registry.
-You are advised to use the default value (currently GloTS) unless you understand what you're doing here.
+Configures how TOPCAT searches for available TAP services in the By Table Properties sub-tab of the Select Service tab.
+There are currently three options, GloTS, which uses the Global TAP Schema service list maintained by GAVO, and two variants which use the IVOA Registry: RegTAP 1.2 which uses some features of the RegTAP v1.2 standard, and Reg Prototype which uses a proposed convention related to auxiliary resources.
+Unless you are a registry nerd you will probably want to stick with the default option (currently GloTS).